Events

 Every year, Baltimore Pride celebrates the contributions made to society by sexual and gender minorities.
 Hosted by the Pride Center of Maryland, Pride brings 150,000 people from throughout the region to Baltimore for a week of celebration, recognition and fun.
 This year’s theme, “50 Shades of Pride,” honors five decades of resilience, advocacy and celebration within Baltimore’s LGBTQ+ community.

-Festivities take place in Station North, Charles Village and Druid Hill Park.
+Festivities take place Downtown, in Mount Vernon and in Druid Hill Park.
 Keep reading for more information regarding the parade, performers, PRIDE parties and more!

 Pride Schedule